tjohn327/raspberry_pi_ups/README.md

 * Output Ports: Screw Terminal, USB A, 40 pin GPIO header for Raspberry Pi

 * Battery: Samsung INR18650-29E (Other 18650 size batteries can be used)

-* Wide input voltage range and maximum power point tracking makes it suitable to be run from a solar panel with out voltage less than 14v.

 * Communication: I2C